Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.

 When Do Husky Eye Colors Stop Changing?

-Most huskies will have their eye color set when they reach 4 months, or 16 weeks, old.
+Most huskies will have their eye color set when they reach four months or 16 weeks old.
 However, this isn’t always the case.
 Some huskies will change their eye color later, up to 6 months old.

-If your husky’s eyes begin to change after they’ve reached 6 months old, you’l need to visit your vet.
-Eye color changes late in life can indicate an eye disease, like cataracts, which is a common issue for huskies.
+If your husky’s eyes change after they’re six months old, you’ll need to visit your vet.
+Eye color changes late in life can indicate an eye disease, like cataracts, a common issue for huskies.

 Can A Husky’s Eyes Change From Brown To Blue?